-7.1 The Bi-borough publishes threshold guidance that all agencies, professionals and volunteers in the borough can use to consider how best to meet the needs of individual children and young people.
+- 7.1 The LSCP publishes threshold guidance that all agencies, professionals and volunteers can use to consider how best to meet the needs of individual children and young people.
 This guidance provides a summary of thresholds for intervention in relation to a continuum of need, ranging from children who need no additional intervention to those who require intensive help and specialist support.
-Children's needs are not static and they may experience different needs - at different points on the continuum - throughout their childhood years.

-7.2 Within the continuum, there are four levels of intervention:
+Children's needs are not static and they may experience different needs at different points on the continuum throughout their childhood years. - 7.2 Within the continuum, there are four levels of intervention:

-Level 1: No additional needs
+Level 1: Universal